prebid/prebid-cache/README.md

 # Prebid Cache

-This application stores short-term data for use in Prebid.
-It exists to support Video Ads from Prebid.js, as well as prebid-native
+This application stores short-term data for use in Prebid Server and Prebid.js, primarily targeting video, native, and AMP formats.

 ## Installation